 You can find this kind of (free) tours in different cities in Europe (we took one in Krakow as well), and they are really good if you want something cheap.
 Although it is named “free”, you are expected to give a tip at the end according to how much you liked it, but again it will cost less than going on a proper walking/sightseeing tour.
 Another advantage of such tours is that the guide wants to give a good impression to get more tips, so you can assume that he/she will be friendly/funny/etc. My advice on tipping is to give half the amount you would give on a paid tour per person.

 In the afternoon, we visited the Guinness World Records Museum, an interesting small museum featuring information about worldwide records.
-After that, we walked in the city centre and then we returned to the hotel, it was as low as -6oC, the lowest temperature I had ever been.
+After that, we walked into the city centre and then we returned to the hotel, it was as low as -6oC, the lowest temperature I had ever been to.

 On our second and last day, we decided to visit the Tower of Christiansborg Palace for views across Copenhagen.
 The weather was nice, it was sunny, and everything was covered in snow, and we could have some great views.
 The entrance to the tower was also free.